hmchen47/DevOps/Networking/CiscoCert/350-701.SCOR/SecTut/scorNotes.md

       - access policy: enable the posture policy and define that form of policy the endpoint will be subjected to if it is <span style="color: #bb6600;">compliant, non-compliant or requires provisioning</span> of AnyConnect
     - states: compliant and non-compliant
     - security posture: detect and mitigate threats that the <span style="color: #bb6600;">perimeter security devices do not detect</span>
+    - benefit to ensure as an endpoint is compliant with a posture policy configured in ISE: verify that the endpoint has the <span style="color: #bb6600;">latest Microsoft security patches installed</span>
     - <span style="color: #bb6600;">device compliance</span>
       - validate if anti-virus software installed
       - verification of the latest OS patches
+    - solution for posture check on MS Windows endpoint w/o MS17-010 patch:
+      - config a posture polict in ISE to <span style="color: #bb6600;">install the MS17-010 patch</span> before allowing access on the network
+      - config a posture policy in ISE to <span style="color: #bb6600;">check that an endpoint patch level</span> is met before allowing access on the network
   - posture assessment requirements
     - a set of compound conditions with an associated remediation action that can be linked with a role and an operating system
     - all the clients connecting to your network must meet mandatory requirements during posture evaluation to become compliant on the network
     - policy requirement types
-      - mandatory
+      - mandator
         - <span style="color: #bb6600;">must remediate</span> to meet the requirements within the time specified in the remediation timer settings
-        - move to Non-Compliant state if failed
+        - move to <span style="color: #bb6600;">Non-Compliant</span> state if failed
       - optional: allow to skip the specified optional requirements and move to Compliant state
       - audit: for internal purposes and the agent does not prompt any message or input from end users
+    - conditions of an endpoint to be checked: <span style="color: #bb6600;">Windows service and Windows firewall</span>
-  - web authentication scenarios: Local Web Authentication (LWA) & Centralized Web Authentication (CWA)
+  - web authentication scenarios: <span style="color: #bb6600;">Local Web Authentication (LWA) & Centralized Web Authentication (CWA)</span>
   - Centralized Web Authentication (CWA) for wireless guest access not rediect to guest portal for authentication and authorization: tag the guest portal in the CWA part of the <span style="color: #bb6600;">Common Tasks section of the authorization profile</span> for the authorization policy line that the unauthenticated devices hit
   - Endpoint Admission Control (EAC): access methods for authentication and authorization
     - 802.1X port-based Authentication